 Can I point something out for you?

-All we hear from the reporters that tanks are massed just across the border, and we see videotape of the pank tanks.
+All we hear from the reporters that tanks are massed just across the border, and we see videotape of the tanks.

 Have you seen any of those tanks targeted by Hezbollah?

-Now, this is not just an empty baseless question.
+Now, this is not just an empty, baseless question.

 Purpose of armies is to kill people and break things, right?

-But but and this is elementary military strategy, folks, but Hezbollah doesn't seem interested at all in taking out those tanks, and there are lots of them that have been massed on the border.
+And there are lots of them that have been massed on the border.

-Uh and don't tell me it's because they can't recalibrate their aim, the azimuth and the uh algorithms and all that.
+And don't tell me it's because they can't recalibrate their aim.

-Don't tell me it's it's I'll tell you why they're not aiming at those tanks.
+I'll tell you why they're not aiming at those tanks.

 It's because they don't care about the tanks.